Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Simulated cross-correlation analyses

 \subsection{Simulated analyses with noise in the $\kappa$ map}

-In order to model observational conditions, we generate 500 {\it Planck}-like noise map realizations using the noise power spectra released by the {\it Planck} team \citep{Planck2018_lensing}.
+An important source of the measurement uncertainties are the random instrumental noise in the {\it Planck} data.
+In order to model observational conditions, we generate 1000 {\it Planck}-like noise map realisations using the noise power spectra released by the {\it Planck} team \citep{Planck2018_lensing}.
 We first check how the detectable signal fluctuates around the true signal without rotating the MICE lensing map ($S_{\rm \kappa}^{\rm MICE}$) in alignment with void positions.
-In this test we add simulated noise contribution maps ($N_{\rm \kappa}^{i}$) to the same non-rotated MICE $\kappa$ (signal-only) map in 500 random realizations.
+In this test we add simulated noise contribution maps ($N_{\rm \kappa}^{i}$) to the same non-rotated MICE $\kappa$ (signal-only) map in 1000 random realisations.
 We find significant fluctuations in the signal in the presence of {\it Planck}-like noise but no evidence for biases when considering noisy data.
-Figure \ref{fig:stacked_2D} shows how the signal-only ($S_{\rm \kappa}^{\rm MICE}$) and noise-added ($S_{\rm \kappa}^{\rm MICE} + N_{\rm \kappa}^{0}$) MICE images compared for a given noise realization in the case of 2D voids.
+Figure \ref{fig:stacked_2D} shows how the signal-only ($S_{\rm \kappa}^{\rm MICE}$) and noise-added ($S_{\rm \kappa}^{\rm MICE} + N_{\rm \kappa}^{0}$) MICE images compare for a given noise realisation in the case of 2D voids.

-We note that the total error of the stacking measurement has a non-negligible contribution from random fluctuations in the signal map itself.
-We thus create 500 noise-added $S_{\rm \kappa}^{\rm MICE} + N_{\rm \kappa}^{i}$ maps, and estimate the measurement errors by their random rotations in 500 runs, i.e. removing the alignment of void positions and the $S_{\rm \kappa}^{\rm MICE}$ map.
-We repeat this for each DES Y1-like void catalogue version.
-The error bars for our signal-to-noise analyses are calculated based on the variance of these measurements with randoms.
+We note, however, that the total error of the stacking measurement also has a contribution from random fluctuations in the stacked signal map itself.
+This sub-dominant contribution is about half the magnitude of the instrumental $\kappa$ noise based on comparisons of fluctuations in random stacking measurements using the signal-only MICE map $S_{\rm \kappa}^{\rm MICE}$ or $N_{\rm \kappa}^{i}$ noise maps.
+This second error is, at least in part, due to the complicated overlap structure of voids themselves along the line-of-sight, overlap with their neighbour voids in the same redshift slice, and also the limited number of available voids in a DES Y1 observational setup.
+These result in imperfect imprints compared to a hypothetical mean signal of several isolated voids.